aiminhua/ncs_samples/ble_ipc/comprehensiv_ipc/README.rst

 #.
 To send data from the device to your phone or tablet, enter any text, for example, "Hello", and press Enter.
    Observe that a notification is sent to the phone or tablet.

+Regarding old nRF5340DK, you need to connect the following pins together.
+UART1 will enumerate as the second COM of nRF5340 DK.
+In this case, you don't need to have a USB-to-UART bridge.

+* Connect P0.07 to TxD of P24
+* Connect P0.26 to RxD of P24

 BLE OTA DFU
 ===========

-By default, we use DFU module from nRF5 SDK v17.0.2 to do OTA in this sample.
-This DFU module is called nrf_dfu in this document.
-The OTA procedure is exactly the same as that of nRF5 SDK.
+By default, we use BLE smp protocol to do OTA.
 Perform the following steps for the test.

 1. Connect the kit to the computer using a USB cable.
 The kit is assigned a COM port (Windows) or ttyACM device (Linux), which is visible in the Device Manager.
 #. |connect_terminal|
 #.
-Optionally, connect the RTT console to display logging messages.
+Copy ``build*/zephyr/app_update.bin`` to your mobile phone.
+(If you want to update the net core image, use **net_core_app_update.bin** instead)
 #.
-Reset the kit.
-It shall advertise ``nus_netcore``
+Open nRF connect for Mobile on your phone.
+(You can also use nRF Device Manager or nRF toolbox to do the DFU)
 #.
-Copy app_signed.hex(application core update image) and net_core_app_signed.hex(netcore update image) in folder ``build*/zephyr`` to folder ``update``.
+Connect the board.
 #.
-Double click ``zip_generate.bat`` in ``update``.You will get 5340_extFlash_rpc.zip as the application core update image and 5340_extFlash_rpc_netcore as the netcore update image.
+Tap **DFU** button on the right top corner of the mobile app.
 #.
+Select **app_update.bin** in your phone.
+(If you want to update the net core image, use **net_core_app_update.bin** instead)
-Perform the DFU steps as nRF5 SDK do
+#.
+Complete the DFU process.

-Refer to https://github.com/aiminhua/ncs_samples/tree/master/nrf_dfu/ble_extFlash_rpc for a detailed description.

 **note: In this sample, MCUBoot uses the default signing key, which must be replaced with your own key before production.** Do it like below: